Our homes are filled with electrical appliances designed to make our lives easier and more convenient.

 And under no circumstance should you leave any of the hair-styling appliances resting on surfaces such as plywood, fibreboard, wood, and foil, as these are highly flammable materials.

-Air-conditioners are designed to safely run for long periods in the home, meaning they use up a great deal of power.
+Air conditioners are designed to safely run for long periods and depending on the type, they can use up the most electricity in the home.
 It’s always recommended that a licenced electrician connects your AC units as they may become a fire hazard if it is installed incorrectly.

 Something else to be wary of is the build-up of bacteria in unclean air-conditioning filters, which is pumped through the household, causing you to breathe in unclean air.